au-ts/lionsos_docs/content/docs/use/language_support.md

 `read` and `write`) but understand that large or legacy clients cannot reasonably change to use the asynchronous APIs that we mostly use.

+Our [current plan](https://github.com/au-ts/lionsos/issues/48) is to create a libc for LionsOS-based system using the [picolibc](https://github.com/picolibc/picolibc) project.

 ## Pancake

 Pancake is a new programming language, developed at Trusworthy Systems in